Marianne Martens, PhD

 Invited Speaker: International

 Martens, M. (2022, May).
-Invited Keynote: From #librariansoftiktok to #booktokturkey: How Librarians are Channeling Technology to Meet Young Readers Third International Children’s Libraries Symposium: “Local Authority Children’s Libraries (Municipalities),” Gaziantep, Turkey. https://www.childrenslibraries.org/marianne-martens/
+Invited Keynote: From #librariansoftiktok to #booktokturkey: How librarians are channeling technology to meet young readers.
+Third International Children’s Libraries Symposium: “Local Authority Children’s Libraries (Municipalities),” Gaziantep, Turkey. https://www.childrenslibraries.org/marianne-martens/.
+Given online as I developed Covid and was unable to travel.

 Martens, M. (2022, March 25).
-Invited Lecture.
-The MLIS Degree, ALSC Competencies, and Youth Services Librarianship in the Age of COVID: A US Perspective in a Global Context.
-Hosted by the Committee for Library Services for Children and Young Adults of the Croatian Library Association, Conference on Competencies (Virtual because of Covid-19)
+Invited Presentation: The MLIS degree, ALSC competencies, and youth services librarianship in the age of COVID: A US perspective in a global context.
+Hosted by the Committee for Library Services for Children and Young Adults of the Croatian Library Association, Conference on Competencies.
+Virtual because of Covid-19.

 Martens, M. (2020, October 13-14).
 Invited Keynote: From STEM, fandom, and activism, to #ownvoices and cancel culture: Current trends in North American young adult services.
 International Congress: Today’s youth in a modern library.
 The Russian State Library for Young Adults, Moscow.
 Presentation was be recorded and live streamed because of COVID19. https://www.youtube.com/watch?v=gzfnM1wf1og&t=5s.
 The presentation starts from 1:46:30.